civican/legisinfo/44-1/bills/S-12/bill_text.md

     any other factors that the court considers relevant.

-> **Explanatory Note**:
-> Existing text of subsection 490.02909(1):
-> *Existing Text*:
-> > The court shall make an order terminating the obligation if it is satisfied that the person has established that the impact on them of continuing the obligation, including on their privacy or liberty, would be grossly disproportionate to the public interest in protecting society through the effective prevention or investigation of crimes of a sexual nature to be achieved by the registration of information relating to sex offenders under the `Sex Offender Information Registration Act`.

 ### Section 24

 Subsection 490.02911(1) of the Act is replaced by the following:

 ### Section 490.02911

-  **(1)** A person who was convicted of or found not criminally responsible on account of mental disorder for an offence outside Canada shall, if the offence is equivalent to one referred to in paragraph (a) of the definition **primary** offence in subsection 490.011(1), advise a police service within seven days after the day on which they arrive in Canada of that fact and of
+  **(1)** A person who was convicted of or found not criminally responsible on account of mental disorder for an offence outside Canada shall, if the offence is equivalent to one referred to in paragraph (a) of the definition primary offence in subsection 490.011(1), advise a police service within seven days after the day on which they arrive in Canada of that fact and of

-    their name, date of birth, gender, address and **telephone number in Canada; and**
+    their name, date of birth, gender, address and telephone number in Canada; and

     to the best of their knowledge,